 The more developed the plan the more serious the danger and even more dangerous if they have the means to harm themselves and they use alcohol or drugs.
 Use of drugs and alcohol can impair judgment and contribute to a person spontaneously acting on feelings of self-harm.

 If a person is thinking about suicide, but they have no clear plan or means and they deny any intention, you have some time to get the student help.
-Consult with an RA or the Counseling Center.
-Help the student get connected with the Counseling Center (e.g., escort them if necessary).
+Consult with an RA or Counseling Services.
+Help the student get connected with Counseling Services (e.g., escort them if necessary).
 We are located in the Health Center on Arden Road.
-For after hours emergency care, call the Counseling Services main line at (626) 395-8331 and press "2" when prompted.
+For after-hours emergency care, call the Counseling Services main line at (626) 395-8331 and press "2" when prompted.